 Important: This is defined if and only if the urwid package is available.

 Instance Methods:

-clear_images Clears on-screen images of graphics-based styles that support/require such an operation. draw_screen See the description of the baseclass' method. flush See the baseclass' method for the description. get_available_raw_input See the baseclass' method for the description. write See the baseclass' method for the description.
+draw_screen See the description of the baseclass' method. flush See the baseclass' method for the description. get_available_raw_input See the baseclass' method for the description. write See the baseclass' method for the description.